AlanJager/spring-boot-angular-js-app-architecture/README.md

 TODO
 ----
-* add an Admin application
+* moduler all the parts
 * change spring boot to a higher version